thomas-young-2013/open-box/docs/en/examples/single_objective_hpo.md

 # Single-Objective Black-box Optimization

-This tutorial will guide you on how to tune hyperparameters of ML task with **OpenBox**.
+In this tutorial, we will describe how to tune hyperparameters of ML tasks with **OpenBox**.

-## Prepare Data
+## Data Preparation

 First, **prepare data** for your ML model.
-Here we use digits dataset from sklearn as an example.
+Here we use the digits dataset from sklearn as an example.

 ```python
 # prepare your data